revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

 ```

 This option will create a latin square for any block using one behind the scenes, iterate through the latin square as new participants request sequences, and refill it when empty.

+TODO: write more about how this works and how you can reject participants to pop them back into the latin square.

-## Number of trials
+## Showing a Subset of All Trials

 Studies frequently want to only show a subset of all trials to a single participant.
-For this, each block in the sequence has a `numSamples`.
-The following example will show each participant 2 of the 4 trials. `numSamples` works with `latinSquare`, and will ensure that each trial is seen the same amount.
+For this, each block in the sequence has a `numSamples` variable.
+The following example will show each participant 2 of the 4 trials. `numSamples` works with all sequence orders, but is likely only useful in combination with `random` and `latinSquare`.
+If used with `latinSquare`, choosing a `numSamples` will ensure that each trial is seen the same amount.

 ```
  sequence: {